-Here is the free sheetmusic for Scarborough Fair in a good range for most voices, the key of Dm.
+Here is the free Scarborough Fair voice arrangement in a good range for most singers, the key of Dm.
 (The version on my Beginning Guitar page, while great for guitarists, is not easy for most sopranos, especially young girls, to sing with strength.
 Too low.)

 I'm pretty sure Simon and Garfunkel wrote the version they sang, which means it is their copyrighted intellectual property!
-You will have to buy it in a music store, either online or offline.
+You will have to buy their version in a music store, either online or offline.

-Enjoy this simple but beautiful free vocal sheet music arrangement for singing students!
+Enjoy this simple but beautiful free Scarborough Fair voice sheet music arrangement for singing students!

 Do you have a story or even a question about this vocal piece?
 Share it!